JDACS4C-IMPROVE/DrugGCN/READMEs/Model.md

 ## Data sources
 The primary data sources that have been used to construct datasets for model training and testing (i.e., ML data) include:
-- GDSC - cell line and drug ids, treatment response, cell line omics data
+- GDSC - cell line and drug IDs, treatment response, cell line omics data
 - Library of Integrated Network-Based Cellular Signatures (LINCS) L1000 project - list of genes
 - STRING - PPI network data